Civitas Maxima Senior Legal Counsel position (Geneva office)

 Civitas Maxima coordinates a network of national and international lawyers and investigators who work for the interest of victims of international crimes.
 It operates in situations where no legal action to bring the perpetrators to justice has been successful and works in close partnership with the Global Justice and Research Project (GJRP), based in Monrovia.
-Civitas Maxima represents victims of war crimes and crimes against humanity from Liberia, Sierra Leone, and Ivory Coast.
+Civitas Maxima represents victims of war crimes and crimes against humanity from Liberia, Sierra Leone and Ivory Coast.

 For more information: www.civitas-maxima.org

-Deadline for application: 8th June 2022
+Deadline for application:6 November 2022

-Envisioned starting date: 1st August 2022
+Envisioned starting date: 9 January 2023

 - Respect for other cultures and value systems, flexibility, ability to work independently and take initiative;

 - Comfortable working with a wide range of personalities, and to interact with tact, diplomacy, and cultural sensitivity;

 - Ability to work efficiently under time pressure and respond to a dynamic and changing environment, skilled at prioritizing and completing multiple tasks with autonomy, while working as part of a team;

 - Energetic, resourceful, innovative thinker, and willing and ready to take a hands-on role;

 - A genuine interest in victims’ rights and comfortable working with victims of human rights abuse;